SoftSec-KAIST/Reassessor/artifact/README.md

 ========

-[Reassessor](https://github.com/SoftSec-KAIST/Reassessor) is an automated tool to search reassembly errors from reassembler-generated assembly files.
-This repository contains an artifact for the experiments in our paper "Reassembly is
+[Reassessor](https://github.com/SoftSec-KAIST/Reassessor) is an automated tool to find different types of errors that occur in current existing reassemblers.
+This artifact is designed to run the experiments in our paper.
+"Reassembly is
 Hard: A Reflection on Challenges and Strategies" which will appear in USENIX Security 2023.
+In the first step, we will run the-state-of-art reassemblers, Ramblr, RetroWrite, and Ddisasm, in a dockerized environment to reassemble dataset binaries.
+Then, we will run R EASSESSOR to search reassembly errors.
+Lastly, we collect reassembly errors R EASSESSOR found and reproduce key results of our paper.  to search reassembly errors from reassembler-generated assembly files.

 1. Download & Uncompress our benchmark.